christoforos-nikolaou/MolBioMedClass/README.md

 * TBA

 ## 9. Part IVb.
 Correlation, Regression and Causation.
-In biomedical modeling (Dec 12th 2025)
+In biomedical modeling (Not part of 2025 classes)

 In this class we will see how some of the models we recently discussed find applications in the biomedical sciences.
 We will see how models of regression and classification can by applied in the fields of: